woodruffw/pledger/README.md

 ```

 Everything after the currency amount is the _comment_.
 The _comment_ can include _tags_, which
-begin with `#` and can be alphanumeric. `pledger` uses your tags to provide expense summaries;
+begin with `#` and can be alphanumeric + symbolic. `pledger` uses your tags to provide expense
-duplicate tags in a comment are removed.
+summaries; duplicate tags in a comment are removed.

 Empty lines or lines that begin with `#` are ignored.